munificent/craftinginterpreters/book/resolving-and-binding.md

 >
 > <cite>Thor Heyerdahl</cite>

-Way back when we [added variables and block scope][statements] to Lox, we had the scoping rules right.
-But when we [later added closures][functions], we inadvertantly poked a hole in our formerly watertight lexical scope implementation.
-Most real programs are unlikely to slip through this hole, but as language implementers, we take a sacred vow to care about correctness even in the darkest corners of the semantics.
+Oh, no!
+Our language implementation is taking on water!
+Way back when we [added variables and blocks][statements], we had scoping nice and tight.
+But when we [later added closures][functions], a hole opened in our formerly waterproof interpreter.
+Most real programs are unlikely to slip through this hole, but as language implementers, we take a sacred vow to care about correctness even in the deepest, dampest corners of the semantics.

 [statements]: statements-and-state.html
 [functions]: functions.html

-We will spend this entire chapter plumbing the depths of that hole, and then carefully patching it up.
+We will spend this entire chapter exploring that leak, and then carefully patching it up.
 In the process, we will gain a more rigorous understanding of lexical scoping as used by Lox and other languages in the C tradition.
-We'll also get a chance to learn about *semantic analysis* -- a useful technique for extracting meaning from the user's source code without running it.
+We'll also get a chance to learn about *semantic analysis* -- a powerful technique for extracting meaning from the user's source code without having to run it.

 ## Static Scope

-When we introduced variables, we talked about how Lox -- like most modern languages -- uses *lexical* scoping.
-This means that you can figure out which declaration an variable name refers to just be reading the text of the program.
+A quick refresher: Lox, like most modern languages, uses *lexical* scoping.
+This means that you can figure out which declaration a variable name refers to just by reading the text of the program.
 For example:

 ```lox
 var a = "outer";